 How AutoRAG Works

 When you submit a query, AutoRAG first interprets your question to identify the relevant entities and relationships it needs to find.
 It then retrieves data by searching across all datasets in your namespace using semantic search, following any links you have set up between datasets to discover related information.
-Finally, it synthesizes a response grounded in the actual data it retrieved, ensuring the answer is anchored to real records rather than hallucinated.
+Finally, it synthesizes a response grounded in the actual data it retrieved, ensuring the answer is anchored to real records rather than hallucinated.AutoRAG searches all datasets in a namespace, not just one.
+You can split data across multiple datasets and it will search them all.

 Preparing Data for AutoRAG

 AutoRAG works best with simple, well-described datasets.
 Keep your schemas narrow wherever possible.
-Use descriptive column names like article_title rather than col1 so AutoRAG understands what each field contains.
+Use descriptive column names likearticle_title rather than col1 so AutoRAG understands what each field contains.
 If possible, include at least one text-rich column with substantial content like paragraphs or descriptions, because semantic search needs meaningful text to match against.

 Multi-Dataset Strategy

-Create multiple datasets in the same namespace for different retrieval surfaces:
+Create multiple datasets in the same namespace for different retrieval surfaces:- paragraphs — granular text chunks for detailed retrieval

 - articles — full concatenated text for broad context